 Last week, on a sunny afternoon, my husband suggested we take the girls up Mount Douglas.
 We’ve often driven to the top of the mountain, as it offers a beautiful view of the surrounding area and a great way to show off our beautiful city for out-of-town guests.
 We’ve often talked about hiking up it, too, as there’s a large network of trails, but this was the first time we actually did it.

-Parking at the bottom of the mountain, I strapped Jade into the Ergo carrier and we set off.
+Parking at the bottom of Mount Douglas, I strapped Jade into the baby carrier and we set off.
 Sunshine walked between my husband and I, holding our hands, while Lily ran ahead.
 The trail wound through towering spruce trees around the base of the mountain and then crossed the road and curved up towards the top.
 Lily began “rock climbing” over the boulders in the path, still chattering away about how much fun she was having.
 Sunshine said she was tired and needed a break, and we told her she could have one at the top.
 Jade was asleep.

 Do you have an outdoor hobby that you’ve gotten your kids involved with or are looking forward to doing this summer?